Installation - the difference between average and excellent

 Installation – Leather

 Time, expertise and unstinting meticulousness are essential ingredients in achieving a top-class installation.
-At Element7, not only do our in-house floor technicians have to be time served, but more importantly, they operate to our own exacting standards and fastidious installation methodology.
+At Element7, not only do our in-house installation technicians have to be time served, but more importantly, they operate to our own exacting standards and fastidious installation methodology.
 The result is that an Element7 installation guarantees perfection, whereas the installations of many others, frequently aim at best, to hastily achieve an acceptable standard only.

 Some installers are simply not aware of the correct methodology and refinements necessary to install a leather floor to the highest of standards.
 If their clients are not told that the floor could have run seamlessly from one room to another without door thresholds, or that the cut leather panels at each side of the same room should be of identical widths for aesthetic balance, or that the leather floor should be inserted beneath a door frame, not cut around it, or that an inlaid electrical floor socket should be leather grain-end-matched, or that the cheaper glue option is not the right one (radiant heating), or that an obvious gap between panels is unacceptable – the list of such refinements goes on – their clients might remain unaware of this lack of finesse.
 The average Element7 client however, would notice.